2.4 GHz spread spectrum radios have taken the RC world by storm. Spread-spectrum technology is now the standard on all but the cheapest

 When the antenna is straight, there is a null zone out the tip where the RF energy is not that strong; so if you always fly with the tip on the antenna pointed directly toward the aircraft, you are going to limit your flying range.
 Bend it sideways and more RF energy reaches the aircraft; provided when you fly to the right of your position (if the antenna is bent to the right as in the picture), you pivot your body or radio to remain facing the aircraft.
 Remember, there is that null zone of weak RF energy out the tip of the antenna so as the aircraft flies a long way downfield to the right, it's going to be flying into that right side null zone.

-This is why the latest generation of spread spectrum radios also use two antennas on the radio (one pointing up vertically and one in the back handle positioned 90 degrees horizontally).
+This is why the latest generation of spread spectrum radios sometimes use two antennas on the radio (one pointing up vertically and one in the back handle positioned 90 degrees horizontally).
 Just like having dual receiver antennas placed in different orientations onboard the aircraft to improve diversity; doing the same thing with the transmitter antenna also improves diversity.
 With this arrangement, you don't have to worry about which way the radio antenna is pointed.

 When the aircraft is right out in front of you or directly overhead, the horizontal handle antenna will be proving the most RF energy back to the aircraft.
 As the aircraft flies a ways down the field to the left or right, now the aircraft will be seeing the most RF energy from the vertical antenna.